thuanmb/clean_data_course_project/CodeBook.md

 - Then I extracts only the measurements on the mean and standard deviation columns.
 - Then I group dataset by subject using subject ID.
 - From the dataset of each subject, I group it by activity ID.
 - Lastly I appropriately labels the data set with descriptive variable names.
-These variables includes: 'subjectId', 'activityLabel' and mean, standard deviation feature names
+These variables includes: 'subjectId', 'activityLabel' and mean, standard deviation feature names.

 ## Variable description
 The tidy data contains the measurements on the mean and standard deviation for each activity of each subject.
 These variable includes: